serkosal/serkosal/README.md

-- 👋 Hi, I’m @serkosal
-- 👀 I’m interested in programming c++, python and javaScript.
+Mainly web-dev in TS and Python.
+But also system programming in c++.
+FOSS enthusiast.

-I love IT in general in wide variaty of aspects from general comp science to electronics, physics.
+I love IT in general in wide variaty of aspects from general comp science to electronics, physics, math.
+But also I'm intersted in everything else: politics, biology, psychology.
+I studied Physics in university.
+Self learned everything else.
+I kinda know quantum mechanics :D.
+I kinda don't get quantum mechanics.

 # My projects